In this section

 Advantages of reaching an agreement at a conference include:

-You can attend a family dispute resolution conference if the dispute is about:
+You may be able to attend a family dispute resolution conference if you meet our eligibility criteria and the dispute is about:

 If you do not qualify for a conference, you can access our Having trouble dividing your property after separation or divorce? factsheet for more information.